Art Deco: Europe

-Bucharest, Romania

-Bucharest, once known as the "Little Paris" of the 19th century, engaged in a new designs after World War I, redirected its inspiration towards New York City.
+Bucharest, once known as the "Little Paris" of the 19th century, engaged in a new design after World War I, redirected its inspiration towards New York City.
 The 1930s brought a new fashion which echoed in the cinema, theatre, dancing styles, art and architecture.
-Bucharest during the 1930s was marked by more and more art deco architecture from the bigger boulevards like Bulevardul Magheru to the private houses and smaller districts.
+Bucharest during the 1930s was marked by more and more Art Deco architecture from the bigger boulevards like Bulevardul Magheru to the private houses and smaller districts.
 The Telephone Palace, an early landmark of modern Bucharest, was the first skyscraper of the city.
 It was the tallest building between 1933 and the 1950s, with a height of 52.5 m.
 The architects were Louis Weeks and Edmond van Saanen Algi and engineer Walter Troy.
-The art deco monuments are a crucial part of the character of Bucharest since they describe and mark an important period from its history, the interbellic life (World War I–World War II).
+The Art Deco monuments are a crucial part of the character of Bucharest since they describe and mark an important period from its history, the interbellic life (World War I–World War II).
 Most of the buildings from those years are prone to catastrophe, as Bucharest is located in an earthquake zone.